Published on 01.06.2023 | Last updated on 18.11.2024

 The terrestrial 5G networks have been developed on the basis of global standards.
-On the other hand, satellite networks have been developed on the basis of proprietary access technology.
-The definition of the 3GPP 5G NTN standard constitutes the first technology framework able to support both terrestrial and satellite network deployment scenarios.
+On the other hand, satellite networks have been created based on proprietary access technology.
+The definition of the 3GPP 5G NTN standard constitutes the first technology framework capable of supporting both terrestrial and satellite network deployment scenarios.

-However, HELENA is a separate, new project selected through an ESA competitive tender.
-By redeeming its place in this world-class project, Magister now has a remarkable opportunity to make an impact on a large scale.
+HELENA is, however, a separate project that was selected through an ESA competitive tender.
+Through this world-class project, Magister now has a remarkable opportunity to make an impact.

-“It’s great to be a part of a project like this: to influence the definitions of future standardized technologies.
-In the global context, we are a small company, but, in this project, our impact can be significant.
-We are doing significant things with great importance,” says Magister’s CEO, Jani Puttonen.
+“It’s great to be part of a project like this: to influence the definitions of future standardized technologies.
+In the global context, we are a small company, but in this project, our impact can be significant”, stated Magister’s former CEO, Jani Puttonen.

 Unlike most of Magister’s projects, HELENA is not a simulator development project.
-Instead, it focuses totally on 3GPP standardization.
+Instead, it focuses completely on 3GPP standardization.
 The main objectives of the HELENA project are:

 • to continue supporting the standardization effort of NTN within the 3GPP